B. R. Gavai: Career

 President Droupadi Murmu administering the oath of office to Justice BR Gavai as the Chief Justice of India on 14 May 2025.

 Gavai worked with Bar under Raja S. Bhonsale, former advocate general and judge of the High Court.
-He practiced independently at Bombay High Court from 1987 to 1990.
-After 1990, he practiced mainly before the Nagpur Bench of the Bombay High Court.
+He practiced independently at Bombay High Court (HC) from 1987 to 1990.
+After 1990, he practiced mainly before the Nagpur Bench of the Bombay HC.
 He also practiced constitutional law and administrative law.

-Gavai was standing counsel for the municipal corporation of Nagpur, Amravati Municipal Corporation, and Amravati University.
+Gavai was standing counsel for the Nagpur Municipal Corporation, Amravati Municipal Corporation, and Amravati University.
 He regularly represented as counsel various autonomous bodies and corporations like SICOM, DCVL, etc., and various municipal councils in the Vidarbha region.
-He was appointed as assistant government pleader and additional public prosecutor in the High Court of Judicature at Bombay, Nagpur Bench, from August 1992 to July 1993.
+He was appointed as assistant government pleader and additional public prosecutor in the Bombay HC's Nagpur Bench, from August 1992 to July 1993.
 Later, he was appointed as government pleader and public prosecutor for the Nagpur Bench on 17 January 2000.
 He was elevated as an additional judge of the High Court on 14 November 2003.
-On 12 November 2005, he became a permanent judge of the Bombay High Court.
-After serving as a High Court judge for 14 years, he was appointed as a judge of the Supreme Court of India on 24 May 2019, a position he held until 13 May 2025.
+On 12 November 2005, he became a permanent judge of the Bombay HC.
+After serving as a HC judge for 14 years, he was appointed as a judge of the Supreme Court of India on 24 May 2019, a position he held until 13 May 2025.

-On 14 May 2025, Justice Bhushan Ramakrishna Gavai was sworn in as the 52nd Chief Justice of India by President Droupadi Murmu.
-His term will be till 23 November 2025 i.e. for six months.
-He is the first Chief Justice of India from the Buddhist community.
-He is also the second Dalit (SC) to hold the office, following Justice K. G. Balakrishnan, a member of the Scheduled Castes, who previously served as Chief Justice.
-As of January 2025, the Supreme Court of India had three sitting judges from the Scheduled Castes – Justice B. R. Gavai, Justice C. T. Ravikumar (since retired), and Justice Prasanna Varale.
-This marks the highest representation of the Scheduled Caste community in the history of the Supreme Court.
-Notably, both Justice B. R. Gavai and Justice Prasanna B. Varale belong to the Buddhist faith, making it the first time in the Court's history that two Buddhist judges are serving simultaneously.
-He is due to retire on 23 November 2025.
+On 14 May 2025, Justice Bhushan Ramkrishna Gavai was sworn in as the 52nd Chief Justice of India by President Droupadi Murmu.
+He was the first Chief Justice of India from the Buddhist community.
+He was also the second Dalit (Scheduled Caste) to hold the office, following Justice K. G. Balakrishnan, who previously served as Chief Justice from 2007 to 2010.
+As of January 2025, the Supreme Court of India had three sitting judges from the Scheduled Castes – Justice Gavai, Justice C. T. Ravikumar, and Justice Prasanna Varale.
+This marked the highest representation of the SC community in the history of the Supreme Court.
+Notably, both Justice B. R. Gavai and Justice Prasanna Varale belong to the Buddhist faith, making it the first time in the Court's history that two Buddhist judges served simultaneously.
+Justice Gavai retired on 23 November 2025, and was succeeded by Justice Surya Kant.

+In January 2026, Gavai participated as an eminent jurist in the Vasudhaiva Kutumbakam Ki Oar 4.0 conclave, held from 16 to 22 January at August Kranti Maidan, Mumbai, organised by Jyot India Foundation with support from the Ministry of External Affairs and themed around India's constitutional transition.